jenniferhou762/cmpe-283-3/README.md

 # Of the exit types defined in the SDM, which are the most frequent?
 Least?
 Most - External interrupt, WRMSR, EPT violation etc.
 Least - MOV DR and WINVD.

+# assignment 4
+## Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.
+Before:
+After:

+## What did you learn from the count of exits?
+Was the count what you expected?
+If not, why not?
+Yes the count is expected.
+The
+## What changed between the two runs (ept vs no-ept)?